Kongduino/RAK811_Minimal_Lora/HOWTO.md

 ## I2C

-Doesn't work readily on both models, **BUT** I managed to make it work, a little, with the [BitBang_I2C library](https://github.com/bitbank2/BitBang_I2C), as show above: the Arduino shield is running demo code from the [ss_oled library](https://github.com/bitbank2/ss_oled) (which uses BitBang_I2C, same guy).
+Doesn't work readily on either model, **BUT** I managed to make it work, a little, with the [BitBang_I2C library](https://github.com/bitbank2/BitBang_I2C), as shown above: the Arduino shield is running demo code from the [ss_oled library](https://github.com/bitbank2/ss_oled) (which uses BitBang_I2C, same guy).
 I needed to find two available pins, and went with `PA0` and `PA1`, which are available on both the Arduino Shield (P5 male headers) and the XBee (bottom right).

 ### On the XBee